guardian/scalatra-openid-consumer/README.md

 ### User

 This case class contains the email, first name and last name of the authenticated user.
+You can retrieve the user in your code by calling the getUser method provided by the StorageStrategy you have mixed in

 ### OpenIdConsumer